Almarranz/KMOS_reduction/README.md

 7. kmos_pm.py.
 Plots positions, velocites and CMD for the stars with a match with GNS_LIB catalog.
 Also makes latex table of the YSO and random simulations to compare with the real data.

 8. SNR.py.
-Calculate the SNR of the selected YSO stars in kmos_pm.py
+Calculate the SNR of the selected YSO stars in kmos_pm.py.

+9. normalizator_polynommial.py.
+Nomalizes a the spectra for massive stars using a spline polynomial.
+> Note: Im not sure if this script should be before of SNR.py.

-9. young_spect_plot.py.
-Plots the spectra of the selected YSO.
+10. young_spect_plot.py.
+Plots the spectra of the selected YSO and some late type stars of the same magnitude for comparison.